gan-of-culture/get-sauce/README.md

 ### Captions

 For most of the sites the captions (CC, OC or Subtitles) are hard encoded into the video file and can't be downloaded separately.
-If it is not encoded into the video and a Caption file was found you can download it with the option ```-c```.
+If it is not encoded into the video and a caption file was found, then you can download it using the option ```-c```.

-To see if the caption will be downloaded into an extra file you can look at your data's information with the option ```-i```.
-You'll see extra information if the option ```-c``` can be used:
+To see if the captions can be downloaded separately use the option ```-i```.
+There will be extra information displayed if the option ```-c``` can be used.
 ```console
 get-sauce -i https://hentai-moon.com/videos/285/isekai-harem-monogatari-ep-1/